New Student Transitions

 The summer before a student’s first fall semester is usually busy with graduation (and grad parties!), shopping, vacation, family obligations, and completing the final paperwork for enrollment.
 It’s also a period of transition as your student prepares to launch a chapter in his/her life.

 If you are the parent or guardian of a traditional-aged student, you are probably accustomed to knowing a lot about their school activities, who they hang out with, and their grades.
-For a variety of reasons, one being the federal FERPA regulation, the flow of information from the institution is vastly limited.
+For a variety of reasons, one being the federal FERPA regulation [put in link to different web page], the flow of information from the institution is vastly limited.
 The best thing that you can do is to have advanced and honest conversations with your student during the summer transition so that they understand your expectations, and you understand their perspective.
 Some families even make up a type of informal, personalized contract that both parties sign.

 Initially, some students experience homesickness as they adjust to new surroundings.
 Although you may be missing your student as well, be positive when communicating with them and try not to dwell on the negative side of separation.
 Let them talk, and certainly be compassionate but remain positive.
 Offer to come to campus for a scheduled visit, if possible, so that you can reassure them in person.
 Encourage them to attend Welcome Week activities, join clubs, accept offers to each a meal with a new friend.
 Remind yourself that part of their maturing is learning how to make their own way.